Meet the Team

 Motivated by a desire to create prosperous, healthy, thriving communities, in 2016 as co-founder and CEO of the Australian Centre for Rural Entrepreneurship (ACRE), Matt led a $2.5M community buy-back of the Old Beechworth Gaol.
 A neglected Australian heritage icon famed for its connection to Ned Kelly and the Kelly Gang and located in Matt’s hometown.
 The site is being re-purposed as an exemplar of social enterprise, impact investment and rural rejuvenation through community owned assets.

-Peter’s role is to facilitate the delivery of entrepreneurial learning and development programs aimed at accelerating and supporting youth entrepreneurship throughout rural and regional Australia.
+Peter has a background in business management, social enterprise and the delivery of entrepreneurial learning and development programs aimed at accelerating and supporting youth and community – led entrepreneurship and working with people and organisations who are working for social purpose across Australia.

-Peter is inspired by the creativity and innovation found within the ideas of young people of all ages and enjoys working with communities to support young people to achieve what they are passionate about.
+Highly experienced in project management, community and stakeholder engagement, facilitation, social enterprise development and enterprise education for young people.
+Peter is inspired by the creativity and innovation found within the ideas of people of all ages and enjoys working with youth and communities to support them to achieve what they are passionate about.

 Mary Anne Scully